SivanMehta/taco/taco.md

 We usually leave the porch door open all day so Taco can go out whenever he wants, but the door should be closed overnight.

+We also do not let Taco on the counters.
+Our rule of thumb is that wherever food is prepared or ate, he should not go.
+This includes kitchen counters, fridge, and the metal rack / pantry.
+If we makes his way up there, give him a spritz with a spray bottle.
+If a spray bottle isn't handy, you can also just push him off the table.

 ### Plants

 We're not going to be gone long enough for the plants themselves to need care, the only thing we need from you is not let Taco chew on them.
-He doesn't have a history of doing so, but discouraging it with the spray bottle has worked
+He doesn't have a history of doing so, but discouraging him with a spray bottle has worked.